Catapult Dynamics and Phase Transitions in Quadratic Nets: Critical points in the learning rate

 \begin{itemize} \item Our results in Table \ref{catares} are rigorously derived and significantly extend the results of \cite{lewkowycz2020large,Belkin_quadratic}.
 These conditions are in general sufficient, but not necessary, for the existence of the catapult phase.
 Our conditions are sufficient because they are derived by imposing that the weight norm $\bs{\theta}_t^2$ decays monotonically during training.
 In quadratic models and homogenous MLPs, the loss can only diverge if some of the weights $\theta_{\mu}$ diverge.
 Therefore, if $\bs{\theta}^2_t$ is bounded the loss must be finite.
 On the other hand, our conditions are not necessary because imposing that $\bs{\theta}_t^2$ monotonically decreases is stronger than only requiring that $\bs{\theta}_{t}^2$ is finite.
 We find numerically that the catapult phase generically does exist beyond the range we have derived.

-\item Given that our conditions were derived by requiring that the weight norm decreases monotonically under gradient descent, we can restate our results as follows: large learning rates which satisfy the conditions listed in Table \ref{catares} lead to an implicit $L_2$ regularization of the weight norm $\bs{\theta}_t^2$.
+\item Given that our conditions were derived by requiring that the weight norm decreases monotonically under gradient descent, we can restate our results as follows: large learning rates which satisfy the conditions listed in Table \ref{catares} lead to an implicit $L_2$ regularization of the weight norm $\bs{\theta}_t^2$, i.e., these conditions imply that the weight norm \( \theta_t^2 \) decreases monotonically during training, acting as an implicit \( L_2 \)-type regularization, even though no explicit regularization term is included in the loss function.
 This result, along with the fact that the catapult phase lands on flatter minima \cite{DBLP:journals/corr/KeskarMNST16,lewkowycz2020large},\footnote{In the two-layer linear net with $1d$ input, the NTK is proportional to the weight norm \cite{lewkowycz2020large}, so a decrease in the weight norm implies that the minima is flatter.} may help explain why models in the catapult phase generalize better than models in the lazy phase.\footnote{In general however, flatness is not necessarily correlated with better generalization behavior \cite{https://doi.org/10.48550/arxiv.1703.04933,https://doi.org/10.48550/arxiv.2206.10654}.}

 \item The analysis of ReLU nets is more subtle than the analysis of general homogenous nets.
 If we take our bounds for homogenous nets and set $a_-=0$ and $a_+=1$, the allowed range for $\eta$ shrinks to zero size.\footnote{To see this from the third row of Table \ref{catares}, we use that in the ReLU net with one datapoint on average only half of the weights at $t=0$ contribute to the NTK.
 Therefore, at $t=0$ the weight norm is twice the NTK on average and the allowed range disappears.} However, by using special properties of the ReLU function, we can use a different argument to show that a two-layer ReLU net with one, $1d$ datapoint converges for $\eta H_0\leq 4$.
 This agrees with the bound found in \cite{Belkin_quadratic} for the quadratic approximation of the same ReLU net with one datapoint of generic dimension.